-The online and offline applications can be installed on Windows and Linux.
+The online and offline applications can be used on Windows and Linux, or as a standalone utility for Window and Linux.
+FreeBSD supports Elxflash Offline.

 For supported adapters, and supported versions of operating systems and platforms, see the Emulex website.